tahaafzal5/zero2prod/Notes.md

 #### Green Test
 * We add the necessary changes to make the test green.
   * This includes adding a mock for `subscribe_returns_a_200_for_valid_form_data` which would now fail since it tries to send an email.

+### A Static Confirmation Link
+* We will scan the body of the email to retrieve a confirmation link.

+#### Red Test
+* For now, we will just test that there is something that is a link.
+* We can use `received_requests` on `MockServer` to intercept all the requests (as a vector) intercepted by the server if the request recording is enabled (the default).
+* To extract links out of the email body, we will use `linkify` and make sure the 1 link exists in the html body and 1 in the text body and that both links are identical.

+#### Green Test
+* We add a dummy confirmation link to the email to pass the test.